 In a social context such as classroom or family, as opportunities for communication increase, the probability of conflict increases.
 In a classroom where open discussion and debate are encouraged, conflicts will arise.
 The pedagogy intentionally reproduces instability, but these conflicts also have to be managed.
 Since the conflict is expected (it is a structural insecurity), there must be rules in place to manage the conflict.
 Otherwise, the classroom social system spins out of control.
 Alternatively, in a classroom where the students are not allowed to discuss or debate, or where the teacher/professor is the law, there is a low probability that anything new or surprising will ever happen–or will ever be communicated.
 Conflict can simply be repressed, which means not communicated.

 Technologies such as the printing press and Internet also increase opportunities for communication, conflict, and surprise.
 A reader might disagree with something in a book, and write a critical response.
 But as an audience member in a lecture hall, the person would be less likely to criticize a lecturer.
 Codes of politeness would prevent the face-to-face criticism.
 As Luhmann writes,

 Means of dissemination like writing and printing switch off the repression of conflict typical of interaction systems.
 (376)

-Thus, the printing press radically increased the probability for conflict.
+Thus, the printing press radically increased the probability for open conflict.
 Consider the battles and great polemicists of the early modern period–e.g., Martin Luther, John Calvin, Jonathan Swift, Edmund Burke.
 As this kind of conflict became expected, measures such as libel laws were created to manage the conflict.
 In other words, the legal system stepped in, offering structural instability rather than simple, random instability.